E-invoicing? We already do this don’t we?

 “E-invoicing?
 Oh yes….
 We use e-invoicing all the time, most of our invoices come through electronically” …… but is this a true e-invoice?

-In this blog we aim to dispel the myths around e-invoicing and explain why it should be on the roadmap for all businesses.
+In this blog, we aim to dispel the myths around e-invoicing solutions and explain why it should be on the roadmap for all businesses.